 PURPOSE: The purpose of universal precautions is to eliminate or minimize exposure to blood or other potentially infectious body fluids.
-Treat all blood as potentially infectious.
-Appropriate barrier precautions should be used to prevent skin and mucous membrane exposure when in contact with blood or bodily fluids of any person.
+Treat all blood and other potentially infectious body fluids as potentially infectious.
+Appropriate barrier precautions should be used to prevent skin and mucous membrane exposure when in contact with blood or body fluids of any person.